+44 (0) 1242 285 100

 PRODUCTS AND SERVICES PDF DOWNLOADS:

-CPS PRODUCTS AND SERVICES GUIDE.pdf - Font Products & Services overview: Custom Fonts, Corporate Fonts & Font Licensing.
+- Font Products & Services overview: Custom Fonts, Corporate Fonts & Font Licensing.

-CPS GUIDE TO TYPEFACE LICENSING.pdf - Font Licensing guide containing suggestions, tips and advice.
+- Font Licensing guide containing suggestions, tips and advice.